-However, in all the studies they saw some evidence of benefits, which made researchers believe that all of them could be effective under the right circumstances, and therefore dentists should work individually with patients to match them with their best tooth cleaning option.
+However, in all the studies they saw some evidence of benefits, which made researchers believe that all of them could be effective under the right circumstances.
+Therefore dentists should work individually with patients to match them with their best tooth cleaning option.

 Insights on Different Strategies

 Among the 1860 studies that researchers looked at were six systematic reviews.
-Systematic reviews are basically attempts to consolidate similar studies to create a single, larger study with greater statistical power so that it can make better conclusions.
+Systematic reviews attempt to consolidate similar studies to create a single, larger study with greater statistical power to make better conclusions.

-On the other hand, three reviews (with 9, 22, and 35 studies, respectively) highlighted the benefits of interdental brushes, saying that they could remove more plaque, reduce bleeding, or both.
+On the other hand, three reviews (with 9, 22, and 35 studies, respectively) highlighted the benefits of interdental brushes.
+It claimed that they could remove more plaque, reduce bleeding, or both.
 The largest review also concluded that interdental brushes might be better than flossing.
-Water jets also scored high in several of the reviews, but even toothpicks were able to show some benefit in one of the reviews.
+Water jets also scored high in several of the reviews.
+Even toothpicks were able to show some benefit in one of the reviews.

 Given the fact that no one strategy works significantly better than the others, how do you decide which strategy to use?
-We recommend a three-part test: what will you use, what can you do, and what is effective.
+We recommend a three-part test.
+What will you use?
+What can you do?
+Lastly, what is effective?

 If You Don’t Use It, It Can’t Help

 The biggest priority is choosing a cleaning strategy that you’ll actually use.
 If you find flossing a chore and won’t do it, then it won’t do any good.
-You’re better off switching to interdental brushes or a water jet.
+You’re better off switching to interdental brushes or a Waterpik.